 The IRS’s definition of a highly compensated employee is an officer of the company, a shareholder who owns more than 5% of the voting power or value of the company's stock, an employee who is highly compensated “based on the facts and circumstances.”
 A spouse or dependent of any of these persons is also considered a highly compensated employee.
 A key employee is an officer of the company whose annual pay is more than $175,000, or a 5% owner, or a 1% owner whose annual pay is more than $150,000.

-For the 2018 tax year, there are currently no changes in the rules governing taxable and non-taxable insurance premiums.
-As of this writing, the IRS’s “Publication 525, Taxable and Nontaxable Income for use in preparing 2017 Returns” has not been updated.
+For the 2019 tax year, there are currently no changes in the rules governing taxable and non-taxable insurance premiums.
 However, a related deduction has changed.
-The standard mileage rate for using your vehicle to obtain medical care has been increased by 1 cent to 18 cents per mile.
-Also, the annual maximum you can contribute to a health care flexible spending account went up $50 to $2,650 for 2018.
+The standard mileage rate for using your vehicle to obtain medical care has increased to 20 cents per mile (up by 2 cents from 18 cents in 2018).
+Also, the annual maximum you can contribute to a health care flexible spending account is $2,700 (up $50 from $2,650 in 2018.

 Reimbursement of Cobra Premiums Taxable?